16 Cool Things To Do In Chicago (Most For Free)

 Cool street art in Pilsen

-There is a highly rated Mexican restaurant 5 Rabanitos Restaurante & Taqueria located right around the corner from the National Museum of Mexican Art.
+There is a highly-rated Mexican restaurant 5 Rabanitos Restaurante & Taqueria located right around the corner from the National Museum of Mexican Art.
 So you can combine the two to have a truly Mexican day while in Chicago.

 Visiting this neighborhood is one of the cool things to do in Chicago

 The Chicago Board of Trade Building is an Art Deco skyscraper that was built in 1930 and was the tallest building in Chicago until 1965.
 It is still a very striking building despite its age and is surrounded by many other historical skyscrapers.
-It is a beautiful building to have a look at but it is especially interesting if you are a batman fan.

 Chicago Board of Trade Building at the end of the street

-In Batman Begins the Board of Trade Building was used as the headquarters of Wayne Enterprises.
-The building and surrounding area were also featured in the Dark Knight.
-What is really cool is that the streets around the Board of Trade Building do really give you the feeling of Gotham so you can see why they chose the location for the movie.
+What is really cool is that the streets around the Board of Trade Building really give you the feeling of Gotham so you can see why they chose the location for the movie.
+So if you are a Batman fan you may recognize the area which makes it a really cool and fun thing to do in Chicago!

-16. Street Art
+16. Admire Chicago’s, Street Art

 Colorful mural in Fulton Market.
 Location 1125 W Lake St